rcskosir/terraform-provider-azurerm/contributing/topics/guide-opening-a-pr.md

 A PR should include a brief description of the reason for the PR, what it is doing, what it is trying to accomplish, and anything relevant for a reviewer to know.
 It also helps to paste the output from running the accpetance tests.

-It should also link to any related issues/PRs and include the following for any issues that it will resolve:
+It should also link to any related issues/PRs and include the following for any issues that it will resolve by using [the keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) "fixes", "closes", "resolves", etc:

  ```
- fixes #1234,#5678
+ fixes #1234, fixes #5678, fixes #9101
  ```